hamlet-io/architectural-decision-log/adr/0007-placement-support.md

 1. Link indirection is supported by an optional `LinkRef` attribute within a link object.
 If present, no other link attributes should be explicitly provided and if provided will be ignored.
 1. The value of a LinkRef attribute is used as the attribute name in a `LinkRefs` configuration object, with the attribute value being the desired link definition.
 1. `LinkRef` definitions can be provided via a `LinkRefs` attribute within a blueprint, or via the `Solution`, `Product` and `Tenant` layer configurations.
-Precendence order is the opposite - `Tenant` then `Product` then `Solution` then blueprint.
+Precedence order is the opposite - `Tenant` then `Product` then `Solution` then blueprint.
 Note that, as with any other blueprint configuration, this permits modules to inject `LinkRef` definitions into the blueprint but not to override any layer based definitions.
 1. LinkRef attributes provide a convenient mechanism to centralise qualification of links shared across multiple components, as is commonly the case with placements.

 ### New Components